Dhabaleswar Temple: Reaching the Temple

-Odisha's first ever foot hang bridge is connecting the exotic island with mancheswar which is the major way to reach the temple.
+Odisha's first ever foot hanging bridge is connecting the exotic island with mancheswar which is the major way to reach the temple.

 Being situated on an island, the temple can be reached by boats leaving from ferries in or near Cuttack.
 There is also a foot bridge which devotees or visitors can use on paying a nominal fee.
 People from the nearby villages have set up a number of shops leading to the bridge and the temple's entrance.